 RDC supports the following data transfer modes:

 - Direct- uses the file share client.
-Direct mode provides a faster transfer speed than Web.
+Direct mode provides the fastest transfer speed.
 Note the following details:

 - Direct mode uses the windows Active Directory account and has direct access to write to the file repository or the BCPPath.
 This bypasses the need to go through the web server in order to ingest the data, saving a significant amount of time.